MarcuxOng/gemini-playground/README.md

 The **Gemini Playground** is a production-quality reference implementation of a Gemini-native AI platform.
 Built with FastAPI and LangGraph, it functions as a **simulation**: *what would a Google developer working on Gemini capabilities ship?*

-A companion React SPA frontend (`playground-ui/`) provides a polished Google-design-language interface for every feature.

 ---

 ## Purpose